JaneJuma/Femicide-Analyzer/README.md

 # Femicide-Analyzer
-A sysstem to track femicide cases occurrences in Kenya
+A system to track femicide cases occurrences in Kenya